Sayrix/AutoInstall/README.md

 # AutoInstall
 Several auto install scripts will be resented here
+## These scripts are only functional on Debian and Ubuntu!

 ### Install NodeJS v16.x and [PM2](https://pm2.io)
 ```bash <(curl -s https://raw.githubusercontent.com/Sayrix/AutoInstall/main/nodejs-pm2.sh)```